qwertyforce/ambience/how_it_works_search.md

 - hash has a small size (576 bit or 72 bytes, 72 MB for 1 million images)
 - can be calculated very quickly
 - search is fast
-- using an optimal threshold value, there are quite a few false positives.
+- using an optimal threshold value, there are not a lot of false positives

 Cons:
 - unstable to geometric transformations (for example, cropping, mirroring, rotations): gives a totally different hash.